joshuachinemezu/ci-toastr/README.md

     $this->load->library('toastr');

-If you are using composer run
+Or if you are using composer run

 composer require joshuachinemezu/ci-toastr